joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-07-minimize-product.md

 You're done!

 The code below quickly finds the optimal strategy for all $5,040$ possible card sequences.
-It confirms our educated guess that we should put first cards showing $4$ and under on the left and $5$ and above on the right, and it yields an overall expectation of $1056.84$, which is about $45.18\%$ of the expectation of playing randomly.
+It confirms our educated guess that we should put first-cards showing $4$ and under on the left and $5$ and above on the right, and it yields an overall expectation of $1056.84$, which is about $45.18\%$ of the expectation of playing randomly.

 ### Code: